A New Doctor Is "Marrying" Her Degree With a "Graduwedding"

 Angie Hamouie has been in a very serious relationship for nine years: a long-term commitment to her medical education.
-So to celebrate her leap from student to resident at a hospital, the native Texan decided to throw a party to mark the occasion.
+So to celebrate her leap from student to resident at a hospital, the 27-year-old native Texan decided to throw a party to mark the occasion.
 And not just any party; a full-on formal "Graduwedding."

 "It's the union of two souls, in this case Angie and her Medical Degree (MD)," she explains on an elaborate site dedicated to the upcoming event.
 Like many wedding sites these days, Hamouie documents the long road to her "enmatchment" and the many things she's thrilled about when it comes to her new venture as a degree-holding doctor.
 There's also an "enmatchment" photo shoot on the beach.